top of page

 Music Books

-You will need to purchase books for the 2 pieces and study.
+You will need to purchase books for the 3 pieces.
 Some books might have two of the pieces in them or contain music for the next grade.
-Each book could cost about £10.
+Each book could cost about £10-£15.
 Photocopies are not permitted except to solve problematic page turns.
-Scale sheets can be downloaded from this website but need to be performed without them.
+Scale books help you learn the scales but are not taken into the exam.

 Accompanist

 You will need to pay for an accompanist for your child's exam.
-I (or the school) can organise this for you but the payment is your responsibility.
+I can help organise this for you but the payment is your responsibility.
 The cost of this varies according to the grade but would usually include a rehearsal before the exam day as well as a quick run through just before the exam.
 I do not accompany exams!

 Exam Fees